andrasq/node-qdate/README.md

 return the current offset as minutes west of GMT of the named timezone.
 This is what `new Date().getTimezoneOffset()` does for the default timezone.
-If `when` is specified, returns the offset that was in effect at that time.
+If `when` is specified, returns the offset in effect at that time.

 ### list( ), getTimezoneList